thesrinivas/sti-wildfly/README.md

 CentOS versions currently provided are:
 * CentOS7

+EAP 6.4 version:
+* CentOS7

 Installation
 ---------------

-This image is available on DockerHub.
-To download it, run:
+This image is not yet available on DockerHub.

 ```
 $ docker pull openshift/wildfly-81-centos7